wp-plugins/affiget-mini-for-amazon/README.txt

 * Fix: eliminated a PHP notice which occured on the edit review page.
 * Fix: now review title does not get overwritten with a product title on resync.
 * Fix: when no featured image is attached, now product images get re-fetched upon resync.
-* Throughly tested with Firefox, Chrome, and Safari.
+* Thoroughly tested with Firefox, Chrome, and Safari.

 = Version 1.0.0 (2015-5-15) =
 Initial release.